bowman-lab/diffnets/docs/Tutorial.rst

 	python /path/to/diffnets/diffnets/cli/main.py train config.yml

 where config.yml contains all the training parameters.
 Look at docs/train_sample.yml as an example and docs/train_sample.txt for descriptions of each parameter.
 Training on a GPU gives better performance than on a CPU.
+One major consideration is which architecture you want to use.
+If you want to classify based on your entire input data, you will use nnutils.sae.
+If you want a split architecture that focuses the classification on a region of interest, you will use nnutil.split_sae, and you will have to supply a numpy file that indicates which atoms to include in the classification (see close_inds_fn in docs/train_sample.txt and the split_inds function in nnutils)

 **3. Analysis**